Federal Reserve releases scenarios for 2016 bank stress tests

 "It is important that the tests not be too predictable from year to year."

-Last year, all 31 banks tested passed, but those with large trading books came out weak.
-This year's review encompasses 33 firms.
-BancWest Corporation and TD Group U.S. Holdings have been added to this year's testing.

-Among changes noted by the Fed from past test instructions, banks will describe how they would change their capital plans under a stress scenario, rather than assume they would go ahead with their original plans to pay dividends and buy back stock.

-Under the severely adverse scenario, firms would also have to show how they would fare with a heightened period of corporate financial stress.
+Under the severely adverse scenario, they would also have to show how they would fare with a heightened period of corporate financial stress.